What is the purpose of this document?

 - To select teachers, schools, and environmental educators to participate in the project

-- To allow us to contact you and make arrangements for the project such as inviting you to training workshops or delivering events
+- To allow us to contact you and make arrangements for the project such as inviting you to training workshops, delivering events, or for general project logistics

-- To evaluate and report impacts from the project to our funders (National Lottery Heritage Fund via the UK Government’s Green Recovery Challenge Fund) or for wider promotional purposes
+- To create and maintain participant accounts on the project’s digital platform (‘Encounters Hub’).
+Participants must adhere to the BES Code of Conduct and Safeguarding policy when using the Encounters Hub.
+To evaluate and report impacts from the project to our funders (National Lottery Heritage Fund via the UK Government’s Green Recovery Challenge Fund) or for wider promotional purposes

 - To provide a duty of care and ensure your wellbeing